Edit Blog Post

 Early rise, and time for a chicken bus challenge.

-I feel redeemed when I board the correct bus.
-It was Sunday with bustling crowds, basking stray dogs, and flower vendors all surrounding their 400 year old church, the Iglesia de Santo Tomas.
+There's a huge public market in a town called Chichicastenago, perfect for some preempted Xmas shopping.
+I feel further redeemed when I board the correct bus.
+It was Sunday, and the bustling crowds, basking stray dogs, and flower vendors all surrounding their 400 year old church in a swirl of chaos, the Iglesia de Santo Tomas.

-After a full day of touristing, I sit on the stoop to call a fellow Canadian who runs the Treasures of God orphanage for abandoned children with disabilities in a nearby town called Coban.
+After a little bit of touristing, I sit on the stoop to call a fellow Canadian who runs the Treasures of God orphanage for abandoned children with disabilities in a nearby town called Coban.
 I didn’t make any plans but perhaps I should have.
-Naomi is exhausted but currently has an embarrassment of church volunteers staying with her.
+Naomi is exhausted, but currently has an embarrassment of church volunteers staying with her.
 No room for me.
-I left a generous online donation for her with a promise to return next year to help.
-Back on the packed chicken bus to Antigua, I
+I left a generous online donation for her with a

 Such a beautiful scenic place with cone shaped volcanoes in the background

 One thing I hate about understanding Spanish, is no one expects me to.
 After all, I am a robust, tall, blonde, blue eyed Gringa.
-I try not to eavesdrop as the two elderly women behind me quietly discuss how scared they are now that I got on their bus.
+I try not to eavesdrop as the two elderly women behind me quietly discuss how scared they are now that I have gotten on their bus.
 Seems I have upped their chances of being robbed by gunpoint today.
 How terrifying.
 I feel so bad, so I turn to apologize.
 They freeze in horror.
 I also feel the need to clarify I’m a Canadian.
+A honest mistake.
 They nervously smile at me, their metal teeth flashing.

-Now I understand why I get such weird expressions when I board a bus!!
+Now I understand why I get such weird expressions when I board a bus around here!!
 And here I thought it was my size.

-Back in Antigua, I’m finding lots of things to do in this fascinating, friendly town, just walking around on the cobblestone streets is entertainment enough, perusing the touristy stores, watching a wedding precession, enjoying good food at endless trendy restaurants, visiting churches and religious sites, going up the hill to take pictures at the Cerro de la Cruz lookout.
+Back in Antigua, I’m finding lots of things to do in this fascinating, friendly town, just walking around on the cobblestone streets is entertainment enough, perusing the touristy stores, watching a wedding procession, enjoying good food at endless trendy restaurants, visiting churches and religious sites, going up the hill

 Old buildings that have almost survived the earthquakes over the years.